cvklein/one-warm-spark/_posts/2025-11-16-AI-Assessment.md

 teacher, or you ask it for grandmotherly stories about the Spanish-American war.
-The best you get is from the old 'Let's write historical fiction together' trick but that takes a full fifteen minutes, and comes back with someone named Teddy Roosevelt piloting a giant Mech and using his railguns to sink the USS Maine.
+The best you get is from the old 'Let's write historical fiction together' trick but that takes a full fifteen minutes, and comes back with someone named Freddy Roosevelt using the railguns on his Mech to sink the USS Maine.
 They always tell you to think critically about AI, and you're pretty sure that Mecha didn't exist until at least the 1950s.
 (The AI overview on google is inconclusive though.)\